paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 3. Finding a Process' PID

 In Bash/Shell scripting, understanding how to find the Process ID (PID) of a running process is crucial.
-This note aims to explain the importance of PIDs, how to find them, and practical applications in real-world projects.
+This section aims to explain the importance of PIDs, how to find them, and practical applications in real-world projects.

 ### Why Find a Process' PID?